hantsy/micronaut-sandbox/docs/mongo-reactive.md

 ```

-To process the `ObjectId` in the request path, create a `TypeConverter` to convert the string id to `ObjectId`.
+To process the `ObjectId` in the request path, create a `TypeConverter` to convert  id from String to `ObjectId`.

 ```java
 @Singleton